 What went wrong

-Rome with Teens: Top Tips
+Rome with Teenagers: Top Tips

 Getting around: We flew British Airways from London Heathrow to Rome Fiumicino and caught a train into Rome.